 Figure 5: Firewall Programs May Prevent ANSYS Software From Reaching Online Tutorial and Help Files

 - ANSYS Electromagnetics Suite: When entering port and server information, entering the format port@server on one line can cause license source errors.
-Review the following document for an explanation of the error and instructions on how to resolve it.
+Review How to Modify your Settings for ANSYS Electromagnetics Suite 15.0 or 17.0 or 18.0 for an explanation of the error and instructions on how to resolve it.

 If you follow these instructions and cannot start one the suite, open a support case with CMC Microsystems’ support staff.